Commission A Custom Portrait Or Drawing

 Below is a step by step guide to commissioning a drawing.
 Here you'll find some some helpful do's and don'ts which will help to make the process quick and easy - ensuring that I can produce the best possible drawing for you.

 To produce a high quality and detailed drawing, I generally work from a single, good quality photograph – which we agree upon before I start.
-Sometimes it can take a few attempts to get the right photograph, but it’s well worth the effort and I will work with you in that process.
+Sometimes it can take a few emails back and forth to pick the right photograph, but it’s well worth the effort and I will work with you in that process.

 Photo quality is so important because I tend to zoom in to capture the delicate detail of the subject, thus enabling me to get a good likeness.
 This is difficult to do if the photo quality isn’t good enough.
-So, higher resolution photographs are preferred and whilst it’s usually best to take photographs with a digital camera, a good smartphone camera will often do the job.
+So, higher resolution photographs are preferred.
+Nowadays, these can often be captured on a good smartphone camera.

 Choose a photograph where the subject is in the foreground.
 If the subject is distant and too small, I will not be able to see enough detail to produce a good likeness.
 So, a close-up photograph of a full head and torso shot is always best.